Who is on the Board?

 Can professional engineers practice in a discipline other than the discipline on their seal?

 Yes, professional engineers may practice in disciplines of engineering other than the discipline noted on their seal if they have the education, training, and experience to do so.
 If a licensee’s practice is called into question, the individual may be required to provide the Board with evidence that they are competent to practice other disciplines.
-If a licensee is not competent in an engineering discipline, they are not allowed to practice engineering in that discipline.
+If the Board has deemed a licensee not competent in an engineering discipline, they are not allowed to practice engineering in that discipline.

 Review Board Rule 5.1 for more imformation.